Published 17:43 IST, June 7th 2019

 Advertisement

-"I can't exactly say that I am relieved but difficult part surely lies ahead.
+"I can't exactly say that I am relieved but the difficult part surely lies ahead.
 I feel maintaining form and scores is tougher than securing a quota," Bhaker told PTI during an interaction.

 Advertisement

 "Malfunction was destiny, couldn't have done much about that.
 I had to overcome that.
-I just tried to forget that and concentrated on my next event," Bhaker, a gold medallist at World Cup, Commonwealth Games and Youth Olympics, added.
+I just tried to forget that and concentrated on my next event," Bhaker, a gold medallist at the World Cup, Commonwealth Games and the Youth Olympics, added.

 Advertisement